SAI1813q/simple-sign-in-page/README.md

-# simple-sign-in-page
+# User Registration Page
-This login page is created using html,css and java script
+This page is created using html,css and java script